 How Does a Virtual Camp Work?

-Every enrolled camper will receive a Red Bag of Courage, God Glasses, a magnetic Prayer Pin, and an Activity Booklet, so please enroll your child using this form.
+Every enrolled camper received a Red Bag of Courage, God Glasses, a magnetic Prayer Pin, and an Activity Booklet.
+If you are interested in finding out more information about these supplies and whether you can get some for your child, please contact us.

-O Happy Day is a community non-profit organization in Denham Springs that oversees four local missions birthed at Luke that focus on improving the lives of children and families.
-CCBK is one of these four missions.
+Kindness Keepers is a community non-profit organization in Denham Springs that oversees four local missions birthed at Luke that focus on improving the lives of children and families.
+Camp Kindness is one of these four missions.

 Beginnings of our Summer Camp in Denham Springs

-In 2014, Luke 10:27 Church birthed the CCBK mission with the goal of teaching manners to the children of Denham Springs.
+In 2014, Luke 10:27 Church birthed the Camp Kindness mission with the goal of teaching manners to the children of Denham Springs.
 Leslie Akin, who holds a Doctorate of Ministry with a focus on ministry with children, founded the mission and wrote its curriculum.

 In 2019, for five nights in a row in mid-July, we met at Luke 10:27 Church, from 5:30 PM to 8:00 PM.